Complaints Policy

 Guidelines for staff to respond to complaints

-6.1 Staff must be clear about the process through which parents are guided to raise a concern, although it is important to understand that parents may not follow the guidelines exactly.
+6.1 Staff must be clear about the process through which parents are guided to raise a concern although it is important to understand that parents may not follow the guidelines exactly.

 6.3 Staff are encouraged to resolve issues as quickly and as simply as possible without resorting to unnecessary process and bureaucracy.

-- Any matter relating to child safety, including but not limited to matters which must be dealt with under the school’s Child Safe Standards Policy
+i.
+Any matter relating to child safety, including but not limited to matters which must be dealt with under the school’s Child Safe Standards Policy

-- Matters which allege staff misconduct, corruption or illegal behaviour
+ii.
+Matters which allege staff misconduct, corruption or illegal behaviour

-- Complaints against the Principal or the Board of Directors
+iii.
+Complaints against the Principal or the Board of Directors

-- Privacy issues which must be dealt with under the school’s Privacy Policy
+iv.
+Privacy issues which must be dealt with under the school’s Privacy Policy

-- Potential legal issues, requests for compensation or refunds or issues which could involve an insurance claim
+v.
+Potential legal issues, requests for compensation or refunds or issues which could involve an insurance claim

 6.4 Complaints, even at an informal level, must be recorded.
-For this requirement to be practical, some judgment on behalf of the staff is needed.
+For this requirement to be practical, some judgment on the behalf of staff is needed.

 a) Complaints that must be recorded include those concerning:

-- The effectiveness of the teaching
+i.
+The effectiveness of the teaching

-- Bullying
+ii.
+Bullying

-- A child’s persistent unhappiness
+iii.
+A child’s persistent unhappiness

-- The quantity of homework
+iv.
+The quantity of homework.

-b) Complaints that don’t need to be recorded include those concerning
+b) Complaints that don’t need to be recorded include those concerning:

-- One-off communication breakdowns
+i.
+One-off communication breakdowns

-- Lost belongings (unless, for example, there is a concern it may be theft)
+ii.
+Lost belongings (unless, for example, there is a concern it may be theft)

-- Friendship relationships between students
+iii.
+Friendship relationships between students.

 Roles and Responsibilities